dmacvicar/terraform-provider-libvirt/CONTRIBUTING.md

 go tool cover -html=profile.cov
 ```

-The codecoverage can give you more usefull infos about were you could write a new tests for improving our testacc.
+The codecoverage can give you more usefull infos about were you could write a new tests for improving our acceptance tests.

 Feel free to read more about this on : https://blog.golang.org/cover.